ranjitodedra/consomnius-web/SETUP.md

 ### "Invalid API key" or "401/403 errors"
 - Check that you copied the full key without extra spaces
+- For Gemini: Make sure you're using the API key from Google AI Studio, not Google Cloud Console
-- For Google Cloud: Make sure the Text-to-Speech API is enabled
+- For Google Cloud TTS: Make sure the Text-to-Speech API is enabled
 - For Giphy: Make sure you're using the API key, not the App ID
 - For Unsplash: Make sure you're using the Access Key, not the Secret Key